Mhaidar117/scAgent/README.md

 - `OPENAI_API_BASE`: Optional base URL for Azure OpenAI or proxy deployments.

 Install the optional dependency with `pip install langchain-openai` if you plan to use the OpenAI provider.

-### Streamlit UI

-When launching `streamlit_app.py`, the sidebar now includes a toggle between **Local Ollama** and **OpenAI API**.
-The active backend is displayed in the sidebar and in the main header.
-Switching providers clears the cached agent and reloads the session with the newly selected model.

 ### Staying on Ollama